Lawyer, solicitor or barrister? Legal roles unravelled

 Solicitors work directly with clients, guiding them through the legal process while working behind the scenes to prepare paperwork, gather evidence, negotiate with opposing legal representatives and co-ordinate all work related to their client’s case.

 From commercial to conveyancing and probate to personal injury, solicitors focus on a particular practice area and their specialism shapes their day-to-day responsibilities.
-Whatever their expertise, a solicitor’s role include:
+Whatever their expertise, a solicitor’s role includes:

 - Meeting and communicating with clients